artemrudman/artemrudman/README.md

 ## Welcome to my GitHub!
-I,m an Engineer with experience in Development and Data Analisys.
+I,m an Engineer with experience in Data Analisys and Development.
 I'm a detail-oriented professional, committed to learning and using new technologies to create innovative solutions.
 My passion for continuous learning keeps me updated on industry trends, ensuring I deliver excellent results.

 ## 📊 Portfolio